 If you're 13 to 15 years old

-A trained member of staff will decide if you can have your own account.
-This is based on your ability to understand your options and make informed decisions.
+Speak to your healthcare team if you’d like your own MyChart login.
+They’ll decide if this is OK, based on your ability to understand your options and make informed decisions.

 If they think it’s OK, they can set up an account for you.
 They can also share access with a parent or carer to help you manage your care, if you want them to.

+Or the member of staff might decide it’s not safe for you to have your own account, and they’ll explain this to you.
 They might decide to give an adult with parental responsibilities proxy access, if they think it’s safe and appropriate.

 If you're 16 to 17 years old